Government’s COVID-19 relief measures: What businesses need to know

 It’s important to note that the amount each business could receive will vary, based on how much their business revenues declined.
 For example, also under the updated CEWS program, companies who have experienced more than a 50% drop in revenue now have an additional 25% subsidy available to them.
 Here’s a great infographic that the Canada Revenu Agency (CRA) created, to help you better understand CEWS.
 You can use this calculator to estimate how much your subsidy might be, and apply for the program.

-The plan for this program is to extend it until December 19th, 2020, with further details to come.
+The current subsidy rates will stay the same until December 19th, 2020, but CEWS initiative will continue to run until at least June 2021.
 The deadline for application is currently January 31st, 2021.

 Insurance and Pension Plan Refunds